harshsharma22/login/README.md

 # login
-this helps user to log in to to system and to register yourself to system you have to change the name of the databse and the teble you have created in your database
+this helps user to log in to the system and helps to register yourself to system you have to change the name of the databse and the table you have created in your database